ar-io/ar-io-network-process/README.md

 ### Mainnet

-Mainnet deployment is managed manually by the AR.IO team via modules in [ar-io/aos](https://github.com/ar-io/aos) forked repository.
-The process is owned by a [multi-sig process](https://github.com/ar-io/vaot) available at [vaot.ar.io](https://vaot.ar.io) and requires majority of controllers to approve evals before the update is applied.
+Mainnet deployment is managed manually by the AR.IO team via modules in [ar-io/aos] forked repository.
+The process is owned by a an [ar-io/vaot] multi-sig process (available at [vaot.ar.io](https://vaot.ar.io)) and requires majority of controllers to approve evals before the update is applied.

 ## Monitoring

-Monitor tests leverage the [ar-io-sdk](https://github.com/ar-io/ar-io-sdk) to evaluate the state of the network and intended to detect invariant states on the network process.
-These tests spin up a local AO CU service via [testcontainers](https://www.testcontainers.org/) and evaluate the state of the network process.
+Monitor tests leverage the [ar-io-sdk] to evaluate the state of the network and intended to detect invariant states on the network process.
+These tests spin up a local AO CU service via [testcontainers] and evaluate the state of the network process.

 To run the monitor tests, execute the following command: